MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

     }
     ```

 6. If the `TokenExchangeInvokeResponse` has a `status` of `200`, then the client doesn't show the OAuth card.
 See the [normal flow image](/azure/bot-service/bot-builder-concept-sso?view=azure-bot-service-4.0#sso-components-interaction&preserve-view=true).
 For any other `status` or if the `TokenExchangeInvokeResponse` isn't received, then the client shows the OAuth card to the user.
 See the [fallback flow image](/azure/bot-service/bot-builder-concept-sso?view=azure-bot-service-4.0#sso-components-interaction&preserve-view=true).
-This action ensures that the SSO flow falls back to normal OAuthCard flow if there are any errors or unmet dependencies like user consent.
+If there are any errors or unmet dependencies like user consent, this invoke ensures that the SSO flow falls back to normal OAuthCard flow.

 ### Update the auth sample